 Government / Bank Cabals

 Governments that use fractional reserve lending and a central bank to finance their debt participate in a cabal using money that belongs to citizens who do not receive the payment on the debt.
-Instead, they pay the debt to the central bank.
-The new money created by this debt goes to the bank, and some may get returned to the treasury.
+Instead, they pay the debt with interest to the central bank. and some may get returned to the treasury.
 The process is shrouded in mystery.21Murray N. Rothbard, The Mystery of Banking, Second ed.
 (Auburn AL: Ludwig von Mises Institute, 1983).
 This type of cabal robs citizens of their economic sovereignty.

 The Bank of England, chartered in 1694, was the first modern government/bank cabal.
 King William needed money for war, but the government, unable to increase taxes or borrow, became desperate for another way to obtain money.
 Parliament gave the new Bank of England the advantage of holding all government deposits, as well as the power to issue new notes to pay for the government debt.
 Murray Rothbard describes what followed:

 The Bank of England promptly issued the enormous sum of £760,000, most of which was used to buy government debt.
 This had an immediate and considerable inflationary effect, and in the short span of two years, the Bank of England was insolvent after a bank run, an insolvency gleefully abetted by its competitors, the private goldsmiths, who were happy to return to it the swollen Bank of England notes for redemption in specie.